azamsharp/azamsharp.github.io/_posts/testing.md

 }
 ```

-The above ```getCourses``` function is a protected resource.
-One of the requirement to access the resource is that a user must be authenticated.
-One option is to implement the authentication logic right inside the ```getCourses``` function.
-But we will need the authentication logic in other actions too, so it is a good idea to implement this feature in the middleware.
-By putting it in the middleware we can easily reuse it for other routes.
+The "getCourses" function mentioned above serves as a protected resource, and one of the prerequisites for accessing it is user authentication.
+While one approach is to embed the authentication logic directly within the "getCourses" function, it's advisable to implement this functionality as middleware.
+This way, we can centralize the authentication logic and make it readily available for use in other actions and routes, enhancing reusability and maintainability.

 The ```authenticate``` function is implemented in ```authMiddleware.js``` as shown below: